Boundary condition and reflection anomaly in $2+1$ dimensions

 \subsection{Comparing the 4d anomaly and 2d anomaly of the s-wave theory}

-The anomaly $\mathbb Z_8$ of the 4d theory and the anomaly $\mathbb Z_4$ of the 2d s-wave theory are controlled by the same quantity $\sum_km_k/2$, which means that we cannot make a theory without one of the anomalies while maintaining the other.
+The anomaly $\mathbb Z_8$ of the 4d theory and the anomaly $\mathbb Z_4$ of the 2d s-wave theory are controlled by the same quantity $\sum_km_k/2$, which means that the anomaly $\mathbb Z_4$ is a part of the anomaly $\mathbb Z_8$ in the sense that we cannot make a theory without the anomaly $\mathbb Z_8$ while maintaining the anomaly $\mathbb Z_4$.
 The 4d theory with $\sum_km_k = 4\bmod 8$ corresponds to $4\in\mathbb Z_8$ of the classification of the 4d anomaly, but its 2d s-wave theory corresponds to $0\in\mathbb Z_4$ of the classification of the 2d anomaly, i.e., does not have the anomaly.
-Thus we conclude that the s-wave theory only detects the reduction modulo four of the full anomaly $\mathbb Z_8$.
+Thus, we conclude that the s-wave theory only detects the reduction modulo four of the full anomaly $\mathbb Z_8$.